SEESolutions-it/DpdlEngine/README.md

 the power of C programming language, Dpdl is provides a powerful development platform for industrial applications, education and research.

-Dpdl is designed to be simple, very compact, robust, extendible and portable to almost every platform
+Dpdl is designed to be simple, very compact, robust, extendible and portable to almost every platform.

 ### Dpdl ( Java API + OCaml + Embedded C ) = Powerful and Versatile